Creation of domain-wall skyrmions in chiral magnets with Landau-Lifshitz-Gilbert dynamics and demagnetization: Numerical results

 \subsection{Symplectic flow: DW movement}

 One of the major drastic effects of turning from a gradient flow or arrested Newton flow to an LLG flow due to the symplectic component (i.e.~the first term) in the LLG equation \eqref{eq:LLG}, is the movement of the perturbed DW.
-The Gilbert damping term is mathematically identical to gradient flow and for sufficiently (unphysically) large Gilbert damping coefficients ($\alpha_G$) LLG and gradient flows are equivalent.
+The Gilbert damping term is mathematically identical to gradient flow and for sufficiently (unphysically) large Gilbert damping coefficients ($\alpha_G$) LLG and gradient flows are equivalent (the phase diagram without demagnetization taken into account was studied in Ref.~\cite{Gudnason:2024shv}).
 Nevertheless, for a physical value of the Gilbert damping coefficient (Eq.~\eqref{eq:modelparms}) the symplectic component weighs in -- especially when the solitons are ``far'' from their ground states in field space.

 Let us consider the DW movement from its initial (perturbed) state to its ground state, starting with the case of the Bloch DMI.
 In order to understand what happens to the position of the DW under the flow of the phase from $\alpha=\frac{3\pi}{2}$ to $\alpha=\frac{\pi}{2}$, i.e.~the ground state, we promote $\alpha\to\alpha(\tilde{t})$ and $X_0\to X_0(\tilde{t})$ in Eq.~\eqref{eq:u_DW_sol}, treating them as pseudo moduli, and integrate the LLG equation (i.e.~Eq.~\eqref{eq:LLG}) over $\tilde{x}$ to obtain the effective equations also known as Thiele equations: